 You will need to bring a valid photo ID to check-in.

 Please leave all of your belongings in your car.
 Once you have gone through the check-in process, you will be directed to your specific hall.
-During check-in, you can expect to receive the ResLife and You Handbook, your mailbox and locked drawer keys, room access card, and a room condition card.
+During check-in, you can expect to receive your ID card with access to your room and meal plan.
+We will answer questions about where to unload your belongings, how to get a hand truck and explain how to review your room using a room condition card.

 |Day||Hours of Check-In||Location: Jolly Giant Commons|